inBeat/inbeat-website/content/top-influencers/tiktok/travel/switzerland/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Switzerland In 2023
+title: Top 10 Travel TikTok Influencers In Switzerland In 2024
 description: >-
-  Find top travel TikTok influencers in Switzerland in 2023.
+  Find top travel TikTok influencers in Switzerland in 2024.
 Most popular hashtags: #switzerland #travel #swiss #schweiz.
 platform: TikTok
-hits: 62
+hits: 60
-text_top: See the best TikTok influencers on inBeat.
+text_top: Identify the most popular TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 62 TikTok influencers like this in Switzerland for you to collaborate.
+text_bottom: Our search engine has 60 TikTok influencers like this in Switzerland for you to contact.
 profiles:
   - username: "runawayueli"
     fullname: >-